understandable-machine-intelligence-lab/Quantus/README.md

 Simple _qualitative_ comparison of XAI methods is often not sufficient in order to decide which explanation method works best as shown exemplary in Figure a) for four gradient-based methods — Saliency (Shrikumar et al., 2017), Integrated Gradients (Sundararajan et al., 2017), GradientShap (Lundberg and Lee, 2017) or FusionGrad (Bykov et al., 2021).
 Therefore, we developed Quantus, an easy to-use yet comprehensive toolbox for quantitative evaluation of explanations — including 25+ different metrics.
-With Quantus, we can obtain richer insights on how the methods compare e.g., b) by holistic quantification on several evaluation criteria and c) by providing sensitivity analysis of how a single parameter e.g. _perturb_baseline_ of a faithfulness test influences the ranking of the XAI methods.
+With Quantus, we can obtain richer insights on how the methods compare e.g., b) by holistic quantification on several evaluation criteria and c) by providing sensitivity analysis of how a single parameter e.g. the pixel replacement strategy of a faithfulness test influences the ranking of the XAI methods.

 </p>
 <p align="center">